jamatali/C-C-Journey/README.md

 When the individual objects are created, they inherit all the variables and functions from the class.

 A class is a user-defined data type that we can use in our program, and it works as an object constructor, or a "blueprint" for creating objects.

+# Class Methods
+Methods are functions that belongs to the class.
+There are two ways to define functions that belongs to a class:

+Inside class definition
+Outside class definition

+To define a function outside the class definition, you have to declare it inside the class and then define it outside of the class.
+This is done by specifiying the name of the class, followed the scope resolution :: operator, followed by the name of the function: